2021 CONCACAF Gold Cup Group A

 Group A of the 2021 CONCACAF Gold Cup took place from 10 to 18 July 2021 in Arlington's AT&T Stadium, Dallas' Cotton Bowl and Frisco's Toyota Stadium.
 The group consisted of El Salvador, Guatemala, defending champions Mexico, and Trinidad and Tobago.
+The top two teams, Mexico and El Salvador, advanced to the quarter-finals, while the other two teams were eliminated.

 Originally, Curaçao would have played in this group.
 On 9 July 2021, Curaçao was removed as a participant due to close contacts with those tested positive to COVID-19 and replaced by Guatemala.